McDonnell Douglas MD-12

-The McDonnell Douglas MD-12 was a large wide-body airliner concept planned by the McDonnell Douglas company in the 1990s.
+The McDonnell Douglas MD-12 was a large wide-body airliner concept planned by McDonnell Douglas in the 1990s.
 It was first conceived as a trijet larger than the MD-11, then stretched to a quadjet airliner.
 It was to be similar in size to the Boeing 747, but with greater passenger capacity through two full-length passenger decks.
 However, the MD-12 received no orders and was canceled.
 McDonnell Douglas then studied larger MD-11 derivatives named MD-XX without proceeding.

 Design and development

 Background

 McDonnell Douglas studied improved, stretched versions of the MD-11 trijet, named MD-12X with a possible lower-front passenger deck with panoramic windows.
 The MDC board of directors agreed in October 1991 to offer the MD-12X design to airlines.
-The MD-12X had a length of 237 ft 11 in and wingspan of 212 ft 6 in.
+The MD-12X had a length of 237 ft 11 in and a wingspan of 212 ft 6 in.
 In November 1991, McDonnell Douglas and Taiwan Aerospace Corporation signed a Memorandum of Understanding to form a company to produce the new design.
 The new company would have McDonnell Douglas as the majority shareholder (51%) with Taiwan Aerospace (40%) and other Asian companies (9%) having the remaining shares.

 MD-12

 In late 1991, McDonnell Douglas made a move to separate its civil and military divisions in a bid to raise the estimated $4 billion development costs needed to develop the MD-12X trijet.
-Separating the costly military C-17 airlifter development, which had been a drain on the company's resources, from the profit-making production of the MD-80 and MD-11 airliners would make it easier to attract foreign investors for the MD-12X.
+Separating the costly development of the military C-17 airlifter, which had been a drain on the company's resources, from the profit-making production of the MD-80 and MD-11 airliners would make it easier to attract foreign investors for the MD-12X.

 The design grew into the much larger MD-12 with four engines and two passenger decks extending the length of the fuselage.
 The length of the main MD-12 variants was 208 ft with a wingspan of 213 ft.
 The fuselage was 24 ft 3 in wide by 27 ft 11 in high.

 McDonnell Douglas unveiled its MD-12 design in April 1992.
 The design was similar in concept to the Airbus A3XX and Boeing New Large Airplane, and it would have been larger than the Boeing 747 with which it would have directly competed.
-Douglas Aircraft had also studied a smaller double decker design in the 1960s.
+Douglas Aircraft also studied a smaller double-decker design in the 1960s for the aircraft that would eventually become the DC-10.

 The first flight of the MD-12 was to take place in late 1995, with delivery in 1997.
 Despite aggressive marketing and initial excitement, especially in the aviation press, no orders were placed for the aircraft.
 MDC lacked the resources after Taiwan Aerospace left the project.
 Some skeptics believed that MDC launched the project to lure Boeing into paying a higher price for the company.
-A new double deck widebody has proved to be extremely expensive and complex to develop, even for the remaining aerospace giants Boeing and Airbus, although the massive Airbus A380, a similar concept to the MD-12, was later brought to fruition, but was not a financial success.
+A new double-deck widebody has proved to be extremely expensive and complex to develop, even for the remaining aerospace giants Boeing and Airbus.
+The massive Airbus A380, similar in concept to the MD-12, was eventually built, but did not achieve financial success.